btmxh/nrs/specification.md

 The standard to score is NRS-BR.

+#### 11. Special Emotions (weight = 1)

+Emotion that was not mentioned above will be scored here.
+Despite the lack of standard, the weight is 1, therefore special emotion scores have to be scored fairly and carefully.

 ### Meme Score

 Meme score has a weight of 0.15.
 It depends on two major factors: the meme strength score and the duration score.